Hunza–Nagar District

 The Hunza–Nagar District is a former district of Gilgit–Baltistan in Pakistan.
 In July 2015, the district was divided into two separate districts, namely Hunza District and Nagar District.

 Education

-According to the Alif Ailaan Pakistan District Education Rankings 2015, Hunza-Nagar is ranked 21 out of 148 districts in terms of education.
-For facilities and infrastructure, the district is ranked 58 out of 148.
+According to the Alif Ailaan Pakistan District Education Rankings 2015, Hunza-Nagar was ranked 21 out of 148 districts in Pakistan in terms of education.
+For facilities and infrastructure, the district was ranked 58 out of 148.